s3rgiosan/localwp-elasticsearch/README.md

 ## Requirements

 - [LocalWP](https://localwp.com/) 9+
-- **Docker Desktop running on your host machine.** The add-on talks to your host's Docker daemon via the `docker` CLI — it does **not** spin up a Docker instance inside LocalWP, and it does not use any container runtime bundled with LocalWP.
-If Docker Desktop isn't running, the add-on surfaces "Docker not running" in the panel and does nothing.
+- **Docker running on your host machine either with [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Colima](https://github.com/abiosoft/colima#docker).** The add-on talks to your host's Docker daemon via the `docker` CLI — it does **not** spin up a Docker instance inside LocalWP, and it does not use any container runtime bundled with LocalWP.
+If Docker isn't running, the add-on surfaces "Docker not running" in the panel and does nothing.
 - Developed and tested on **macOS**.
 Linux/Windows paths and permission prompts are not covered here.

 ## First-run macOS permission prompt